bimoweb/timur/README.md

 # timur
 New bootstrap template called : timur.
 Its a beautiful, simple and responsive

-You can check out here <a href="http://www.thejibran.com">Free bootstrap template</a>
+You can check out detail here <a href="http://www.thejibran.com/2015/09/download-free-bootstrap-template-for.html">Timur Free bootstrap template</a>